Slowly wandering my way everywhere

 Getting to Café Britt

-The tour we selected included transportation to and from San José with an easy to find pickup location.
-After doing some souvenir shopping nearby, and with only about twenty minutes until our pickup time we walked over the pickup location.
+The tour I selected included transportation to and from San José with an easy to find pickup location.
+After doing some souvenir shopping nearby, and with only about twenty minutes until my pickup time I walked over the pickup location.

-Lo and behold, while we were waiting the rain that had been forecasted for our entire five day trip finally found us!
-The sudden downpour chased us under an overhang in front of some shops so we put on our rain coats and pulled the rain cover over my travel backpack (one of my favorite travel gear items).
-The shuttle ride was fairly uneventful and we spent most of the drive chatting with the two fellow Americans we were sharing the ride with.
+Lo and behold, while I was waiting the rain that had been forecasted for my entire five day trip finally found me!
+The sudden downpour chased me under an overhang in front of some shops so I put on my rain coat and pulled the rain cover over my travel backpack (one of my favorite travel gear items).
+The shuttle ride was fairly uneventful and I spent most of the drive chatting with the two fellow Americans I was sharing the ride with.

 Tour Time